Section in Jackson County, Alabama — The American South (East South Central)

 Erected 2010 by Alabama Tourism Department and the Town of Section.

 Location.
 34° 34.86′ N, 85° 59.26′ W. Marker is in Section, Alabama, in Jackson County.
 Marker is on Dutton Road east of Main Street (County Route 43), on the left when traveling east.
+Marker is located in front of the Section Municipal Building.
 Touch for map.
-Marker is located in front of the Section Municipal Building.
 Marker is in this post office area: Section AL 35771, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 26, 2014, by David J Gaines of Pinson, Alabama.
-This page has been viewed 324 times since then.
+It was originally submitted on December 26, 2014, by David J Gaines of Pinson, Alabama.
+This page has been viewed 387 times since then and 22 times this year.
 Photos: 1, 2. submitted on December 26, 2014, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.